wolffsiemssen/json_risk/docs/params.md

 JSON Risk supports the parameter types below:

 - Curves
   - Yield term structures (yield)
- - FX term structures (fxterm, to be implemented)
+  - Spread curves (spread)
 - Scalars (to be implemented)
   - Equity or index prices (equity)
   - FX spot prices (fx)
-- Surfaces (to be implemented)
+- Surfaces
- - Black-Scholes volatility (bs)
+  - Bachelier, that is, normal interest rate volatility (bachelier)
- - Black-76 interest rate volatility (black)
+  - Black-76, that is, log-normal interest rate volatility (black, to be implemented)
- - Bachelier interest rate volatility (bachelier)
+  - Black-Scholes volatility (bs, to be implemented)

 ## Parameter Field definitions
 ### Scalars